Communication-Efficient Federated Learning with Accelerated Client Gradient: Introduction

 \end{itemize}

-The rest of this paper is organized as follows.
-We first review the core algorithmic idea of federated learning, FedAvg, and its variants in~\cref{sec:related_work,sec:preliminary}.
-Then, we formally describe the proposed federated learning framework and demonstrate the effectiveness of our method in~\cref{sec:method,sec:experiment}.
-Finally, we conclude the paper in~\cref{sec:conclusion}.
+The rest of the paper is organized as follows.
+We first review the prior works in Section~\ref{sec:related}.
+Section~\ref{sec:proporsed_method} discusses the technical details of the proposed approach.
+Section~\ref{sec:exp} validates its effectiveness.
+We conclude our paper in Section~\ref{sec:conclusion}.

-\section{Related work}
+\section{Related Work}

-Federated learning was first proposed in McMahan~\etal~\cite{mcmahan2017communication}, which introduces the key properties of federated learning as non-iid client data, massively distribution, and partial participation, and then proposes FedAvg algorithm as a solution.
-Several works explore the negative influence of heterogeneity in federated learning empirically~\cite{zhao2018federated} and derive convergence rates depending on the amount of heterogeneity~\cite{li2018federated, wang2019adaptive, khaled2019first, li2019convergence, hsieh2020non, wang2020tackling}.
-In this work, we focus on the problem of non-iidness, also known as client statistical heterogeneity where participating clients have different data distributions.